Portland Natural Disasters: Riskiest Neighborhoods to Buy a Home in 2020

 Don’t buy a home here if: You’re not willing to invest in flood insurance and show up to stack sandbags when a big storm hits

-Floods have plagued the City of Portland and surrounding communities since their founding, but the most recent significant flood happened in 1996.
+Floods have plagued the City of Portland and surrounding communities since its founding, but the most recent significant flood happened in 1996.
 That’s when heavy spring rains combined with snowmelt to inundate local streams and rivers.
-The flooding affected the entire state of Oregon as well as some areas of Washington, Idaho and California.
-In Portland, the Willamette River crested at 11 feet above its normal “flood stage”.
+The flooding affected the entire state of Oregon as well as some areas of Washington, Idaho, and California.
+In Portland, the Willamette River crested at 11 feet above its normal “flood stage.”
 Downtown Oregon City was entirely underwater.
-Downtown Portland was saved thanks to the efforts of hundreds of volunteers who constructed a wall out of plywood, plastic sheeting and over 40,000 sandbags.
+Downtown Portland was saved thanks to the efforts of hundreds of volunteers who constructed a wall out of plywood, plastic sheeting, and over 40,000 sandbags.

 With climate change, snowmelt is expected to happen earlier in the year, coinciding with spring rains.
 That means we can expect more flooding in Portland.
 Fortunately, regional governments are stepping up to the challenge, reinforcing the levy along the Columbia River and giving incentives for stormwater reduction programs.
 It’s impossible to tell what the next big storm will hold, but the 100-year flood map will tell you if your future home is at risk.